New Zealanders in the First World War – The Regiments

 Includes Egypt, Gallipoli, Somme, Messines, Passchendaele, Polygon Wood, Bapaume, Cambrai, Le Cateau, Selle River, Sambre, and garrison duty in Cologne.
 Honours and awards, pp. 309-319.
 Deaths, pp. 320-364.

 Haigh, J.B.
-Men of faith and courage: Royal New Zealand Chaplains Department
+Men of Faith and Courage the Official History of the Royal New Zealand Chaplains Department, 1983

 Service of the New Zealand Machine Corps.
 France (companies of the Corps): Somme, Messines, Le Basseville, Gravenstafel, Passchendaele, Baupaume, Cambrai, Selle River.
 Palestine (NZ Machine Gun squadron): Romani, El Arish, Magdhaka, Gaza, Rafa, Jerusalem, Jericho, Moab.
 Honours, including citations, pp. 237-243; deaths, pp. 244-255.

-Millen, J. Salute to service: a history of the Royal New Zealand Corps of Transport and its predecessors 1860-1996
+Millen, J. Salute to Service A History of the Royal New Zealand Corps of Transport and Its Predecessors 1860-1996,1997

 Chapters 5-13: World War 1.

-Moore, A. B. The Mounted Riflemen in Sinai and Palestine
+Moore, A. B. The Mounted Riflemen in Sinai and Palestine, 1920

 Battles covered include Suez Canal, Romani, Kata, Bir El Abd, El Wrish, Magh Daba, Rafa, Gaza, Beersheba, Ras El Nag, Ayun Kara, Jericho, Jordan Valley, Jerusalem, Ain Es Sir, Amman, Es Salt.